KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 Zenetism did not emerge to prove, convert, or declare.
 It emerged to orient —
 to point through symbol toward what cannot be symbolized,
-to draw a map that dissolves as it is walked.
+to draw a map that releases its structure as it is walked.

 This work is not a doctrine.
 It is a structure in motion —
-a system remembered in the silence of Zenon,
+a system oriented beneath the silence of Zenon,
-unfolded through the great breath of Aion and Khaon,
+unfolded through the bifurcal breath of Aion and Khaon,
 moving through the sacred geometry of soul and mind.

 It is not “true” as propositions are true.